 A $25,000 death benefit shall be awarded to the survivors of the individual killed in the line of duty.
 The death benefit is in addition to any other pension rights, death benefits, or other compensation to which the claimant may otherwise be entitled by law.
-To claim benefits, the estate of the deceased must file the below form, dependent on date of the workers' death, with the Division within one year from the date of death.
+To claim benefits, the estate of the deceased must file the below form, dependent on date of the workers' death, with the Division within one year from the date of death:

 Related: Obtaining A Lawyer